goblint/analyzer/README.md

 ## Installing
 Both for using an up-to-date version of Goblint or developing it, the best way is to install from source by cloning this repository.

-_The [goblint package on opam](https://opam.ocaml.org/packages/goblint/) is very outdated and should currently not be used._

 ### Linux
 1. Install [opam](https://opam.ocaml.org/doc/Install.html).
 2. Make sure the following are installed: `git patch m4 autoconf libgmp-dev libmpfr-dev`.